-Pennsylvania is home to one of the largest state university systems in the country, which comprises 14 universities and enrolls more than 112,000 students.
+Pennsylvania remains home to one of the largest state university systems in the country, which comprises 14 universities and enrolls more than 112,000 students.
 The state university system includes respected institutions such as Bloomsburg University, Edinboro, and Mansfield.
 The state university system's Strategic Plan 2020 involves expanding the number of awarded STEM degrees and certificates.
-Because the state invests in education, computer science colleges in Pennsylvania consistently offer rigorous programs that produce qualified graduates.
+Computer science colleges in Pennsylvania consistently offer rigorous programs that produce qualified graduates.

-For students pursuing a computer science degree, Pennsylvania institutions offer a variety of respected on-campus and online programs.
+For students pursuing computer science degrees, Pennsylvania institutions offer a variety of respected on-campus and online programs.
 In 2017, Penn State commissioned 163 computer and information sciences and support services courses, and Temple University offers dual majors in mathematics/physics and computer science.
-One of the best computer science schools in Pennsylvania, Carnegie Mellon University, is located in Pittsburgh.
+Carnegie Mellon University, one of the best computer science schools in Pennsylvania, finds its home in Pittsburgh.

 Computer Science Careers in Pennsylvania

 The national technology industry continues to proliferate.
 The Bureau of Labor Statistics (BLS) projects a 19% increase in demand for computer and information scientists by 2026.
 The majority of tech positions reside in major cities, such as Philadelphia and Pittsburgh.
 Pennsylvania remains home to more than 300 tech startups, in addition to Fortune 500 companies such as Comcast and PNC Financial Services.

 Mean Salary for Computer Science Careers by Degree

 - Infosys: Infosys, founded in India in 1981 as a consulting and IT services company, creates artificial intelligence platforms and data clouds for small and large businesses.
 Infosys hires senior systems engineers, technology architects, and technical leads.